satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

 **Conference:** IEEE/CVF Computer Vision and Pattern Recognition (CVPR), 2023

-**SDM-UniPS**, Scalable, Mask-free, and Universal Photometric Stereo Network.
+SDM-UniPS is Scalable, Mask-free, and Universal Photometric Stereo Networks.
 Our approach can recover astonishingly intricate surface normal maps, rivaling the quality of 3-D scanners, even when images are captured under unknown, spatially-varying lighting conditions in uncontrolled environments.

 ## Getting Started